UCC Search Guide

-Uniform Commercial Code (“UCC”) filings are company filings, typically from a bank, that list any liens, which are filed in a specific state, against the company in review, such as a project company.
+Uniform Commercial Code (“UCC”) filings provide records of, any liens, which are filed in a specific state, against the company in review, by the creditor thereof.
 SolRiver Capital wants developers and installers to understand why we require a UCC Search during the diligence process prior to you securing an investment from us.
 In this guide on the UCC Search, we discuss:

 - What a UCC Search is;

 - Why SolRiver requires it and when it is needed;

 - How to do a UCC search.

 What are UCC Filings and UCC Searches?

 A UCC search reveals any individuals or entities that have filed a claim against that company, business property, or other assets pledged on the loan.
 The Uniform Commercial Code (“UCC”) applies to any transaction intended to create a security interest or lien against an individual or entity.
 To perfect their security interest or lien against the property, the creditor must make a proper UCC filing.
 A UCC search using the legal name of the company in review shows all UCC filings on record against that company.